 Essential TBI parts and activities are:

 7. Activity analysis

-Activity analysis presents how 21st century skills are developed in learners, along with the multiple intelligences these activities are promoting.
+Activity analysis presents how 21st-century skills are developed in learners and the multiple intelligences these activities promote.
 All of the activities are part of thematic units, and they are based on the CLIL approach.
-Here is activity and it’s short analysis:
+Here is the activity and its short analysis:

 We presented our research at the Faculty of Education in Jagodina, Serbia, at an international conference that discussed teacher competencies in the 21st century.
 This was our first major conference!
 We realized that educators develop best by networking and using Connections-based Learning.

-Read more about the conference we presented our research on here.
+Read more about the conference we presented our research at here.

 What would be the benefits of using CLIL in your classroom to teach English?
 Have you ever tried teaching other subjects in English?
 How can you use the Multiple Intelligence theory to select appropriate materials for your class?
 Please write in the comments below.
 I would love to hear your opinion!